y3owk1n/Vimnav.spoon/README.md

 ### ⌨️ Custom Keybindings

-Map any key to any command or native keystroke or any function:
+Map any key to any command or native keystroke or any function or disable it:

 ```lua
 spoon.Vimnav